 If your scheduled lesson time doesn't seem to be working for you, please contact the teacher to request a new time.

-In the event that a student simply cannot attend a make-up lesson, they are given the option of a video lesson.
+In the event that a student simply cannot attend their weekly lesson, they are given the option of an online lesson or a video lesson.

-A video lesson is when the student records a video of themselves playing through all of their assignments and sends it to the teacher.
-The teacher then watches the video, records a lesson video that includes feedback for the student, and sends it to them.
+A video lesson is when the student records a video of themselves playing through all of their assignments and sends it to the teacher in advance of the lesson time.
+The teacher will then watch the video during the student's weekly lesson time, and provide feedback for the student through the form of notes, a video, or both.

-This is also a great option if a student must miss a lesson due to weather or illness.
+These are also great options if a student must miss a lesson due to weather or illness.

-The parent/guardian of the student will receive a tuition statement via email at the beginning of each month.
+The parent/guardian of the student will receive a tuition statement at the beginning of each month.